Skip to content

 3. The ram (drive unit / linear ram)

-Ecosystems: B&G NAC-3 and Raymarine Evolution
+The ecosystems: B&G NAC-3 and Raymarine Evolution

 B&G: racing heritage

-Raymarine: the pragmatic approach
+Raymarine: the pragmatic path

-Technical comparison: B&G NAC-3 vs. Raymarine Evolution
+Technical comparison: B&G NAC-3 vs Raymarine Evolution

-Criteria B&G NAC-3 Raymarine Evolution Pro (EV-400)
+Criteria B&G NAC-3 Raymarine Evolution

-Control head options Triton 2 Pilot, Zeus (MFD), H5000 Graphic p70s, p70Rs, Axiom (MFD), i70s (read-only)
+Control head options Triton 2 Pilot, Zeus (MFD), H5000 Graphic p70s, p70Rs, Axiom (MFD), i70s readout

 Ram compatibility Lecomble & Schmitt, Jefa, Comnav, Raymarine via interface Raymarine Type 1/2/3, Lecomble & Schmitt via interface

-Sailing routing software Excellent Expedition integration; Adrena OK via N2K Adrena and Expedition OK via NMEA 2000/0183, less refined integration
+Sailing routing / software Excellent Expedition integration; Adrena OK via N2K Adrena and Expedition OK via NMEA 2000/0183, less refined integration

-Basic kit material price* ~€3,800 - 4,500 (VAT excluded) (NAC-3 + Triton 2 + equivalent EV-1 + rudder sensor) ~€3,200 - 4,000 (VAT excluded) (ACU-400 + EV-1 + p70s + rudder sensor)
+Base kit material budget Generally one tier above at equivalent scope (NAC-3 + Triton 2 + Precision-9 + rudder sensor) Generally more accessible (EV-1 + matched ACU + p70s + rudder sensor)

 Algorithm customization Extensive (gains, curves, race/cruise profiles) More constrained, predefined profiles that can be fine-tuned

-Quick reading of the table
+Quick read of the table

 Three lines deserve comment: